 Our goal is to help each child achieve their full potential.

-The learning experiences from our Casa Program provide the foundation for the Elementary and Middle School years.
-Each child progresses at their own pace by initiating their own learning through the exploration of the Montessori Elementary and Middle School material or through various child-directed research.
+The learning experiences from our Casa Program provide the foundation for the Elementary.
+Each child progresses at their own pace by learning through the exploration of Montessori material, individual time with their teacher, or through various child-directed research.

-At Kingswood, we use the New Brunswick provincial curriculum and best practices from other provinces’ curriculum as a base line and extend learning with our proven Montessori Curriculum.
+At Kingswood, we use the New Brunswick provincial curriculum as a baseline and extend learning with our proven Montessori Curriculum.

 The child’s use of their intelligence and imagination plays a key role in their learning.
 The child can study the facts of a certain subject, such as the rainforest, and understand it without having seen it.
 This thinking, on a more abstract level, allows the child to explore beyond the classroom and results in an open-ended curriculum.